 Students with previous foreign languages experience may petition the Department of

-which they are placed with a grade of "C" or better.
+course into which they are placed with a grade of "C" or better.